 Licensure & Certification Requirements

-Connecticut’s only licensing requirement for aircraft mechanics is the FAA licensing examination, which is administered by the FAA.
+Connecticut’s sole licensing requirement for aircraft mechanics is the FAA licensing examination, administered by the FAA.
 Students can qualify after completing the steps above.

-During the examination, they will be tested on their theoretical knowledge of engine types, ignition systems, hydraulic and pneumatic systems, control surfaces, and more.
-They will also have to go through an oral examination before participating in a practical test where they will showcase their actual maintenance and repair skills.
+During the examination, they will be assessed on their theoretical knowledge of engine types, ignition systems, hydraulic and pneumatic systems, control surfaces, and related topics.
+They will also undergo an oral examination before participating in a practical test, during which they will demonstrate their maintenance and repair skills.

 Those who pass their examination will become licensed airframe and powerplant aviation maintenance technicians.
-This license does not expire, but professionals are still expected to continue to improve their skills and keep up with industry standards as they evolve.
+This license does not expire, but professionals are expected to continue improving their skills and staying current with evolving industry standards.

-Lastly, as pointed out earlier, licensed aircraft mechanics in Connecticut can start their maintenance facilities if they acquire an FAA Inspection Authorized (IA) credential.
+Lastly, as noted earlier, licensed aircraft mechanics in Connecticut can open maintenance facilities upon obtaining an FAA Inspection Authorization (IA) credential.

 Top Aircraft Mechanic Schools in Connecticut